webpack/webpack.js.org/content/configuration/resolve.md

 Tell webpack what directories should be searched when resolving modules.

-Absolute and relative paths can both be used, but be aware that they will behave a bit different.
+Absolute and relative paths can both be used, but be aware that they will behave a bit differently.

 A relative path will be scanned simarly to how Node scans for `node_modules`, by looking through the current directory as well as it's ancestors (i.e. `./node_modules`, `../node_modules`, and on).